-Open European Society – London meeting, March 2019
+Open European Societies – London meeting, March 2019

 15-18 March 2019

-The Event “Performing Migration: Personal Stories Past & Present” is helt at the University of Greenwich on 16th March 2019 hosted by the European Reminiscence Network, the University of Greenwich and Jugend- & Kulturprojekt e.V., Dresden, Germany.
+The event “Performing Migration: Personal Stories Past & Present” was held at the University of Greenwich on 16th March 2019 hosted by the European Reminiscence Network, the University of Greenwich and Jugend- & Kulturprojekt e.V., Dresden, Germany.
 The event looked at reminiscence arts work and performance pieces based on the lived experience of migration now and in the past.
 Performances, exhibitions and lectures took place.

 - Jugend- & Kulturprojekt e.V. – Dresden, Germany – Coordinator

 - Municipality of Dresden – Germany

 - AddArt NGO – Thessaloniki, Greece

 - European Reminiscence Network – London, United Kingdom